Pop-Up Exhibitions

 Florence Alfano McEwin, Mary Sherwood Brock, Lise Drost, Aunna Escobedo, Beth Fein, April Flanders, Sherry Jankiewicz, Gesine Janzen, Irena Keckes, Catherine Kernan, Carolyn Liesy, Hilary Lorenz, Martyna Matusiak, Kerry McAleer-Keeler, Stephanie Mercado, Mono Grafico Colectivo, Bill Pangburn, Jennifer Anderson Printz, Mumu Wang and Cathy Weiss.

-Christina Altfield, Judith Amdur, Renee Amitai, Curtis Bartone, Marie-Ange Brasssard, Alessia Bortoli, Andra Broekelschen, Yamilys Brito, Janette Brossard, Megan Broughton, Eduardo Roca Salazar “Choco”, Cathy Crawford, Susan Denniston, Tallmadge Doyle, Julie Evanoff, Roberta Feoli de Lucia, Anyelmaidelin Calzadilla Fernandez, Daniel Flores, Karen Fiorito, Katherine Freygang, Caoilfhinn Geary, Jane Goldman, Yeung Ha, Jani Hoberg, Linda Hunsaker, Lynne Johnson, Juliet Kane, Deirdre Kelly, Catherine Kernan, Kate MacDonald, Ruchika Madan, Ginette Malouin, Norberto Marrero, Ibraham Miranda, Adrienne Momi, Melissa Lowry Mosley, Angela Oates, Molly O’Callaghan, Deb Olin, Osmeivy Ortega, Sylvie Pinsonneault, Wendy Prellwitz, Angel Ramirez, Elaine Ricklin, Victor Rosas, Tricia Ross, Michelle Rozic, Katherine Sheehan, Annie Silverman, Barbara Belle Sloan, Kathleen Thoma, Monica Weisblott, J Michael Walker.
+Christina Altfield, Judith Amdur, Renee Amitai, Curtis Bartone, Marie-Ange Brasssard, Alessia Bortoli, Andra Broekelschen, Yamilys Brito*, Janette Brossard*, Megan Broughton, Eduardo Roca Salazar “Choco”*, Cathy Crawford, Susan Denniston, Tallmadge Doyle, Julie Evanoff, Roberta Feoli de Lucia, Anyelmaidelin Calzadilla Fernandez*, Daniel Flores, Karen Fiorito, Katherine Freygang, Caoilfhinn Geary, Jane Goldman, Yeung Ha, Jani Hoberg, Linda Hunsaker, Lynne Johnson, Juliet Kane, Deirdre Kelly, Catherine Kernan, Kate MacDonald, Ruchika Madan, Ginette Malouin, Norberto Marrero*, Ibrahim Miranda*, Adrienne Momi, Ines Monguio, Melissa Lowry Mosley, Angela Oates, Molly O’Callaghan, Deb Olin, Osmeivy Ortega*, Sylvie Pinsonneault, Wendy Prellwitz, Angel Ramirez*, Elaine Ricklin, Karla Betancourt Rodríguez, Victor Rosas, Tricia Ross, Michelle Rozic, Katherine Sheehan, Annie Silverman, Barbara Belle Sloan, Kathleen Thoma, J Michael Walker and Monica Weisblott. (*Artists from Havana, Cuba)

-Artists joining from Puerto Rico: Lizette Cruz, Poli Marichal, Ada Rosa Rivera, and Migdalia Umpierre
+Artists from Puerto Rico: Lizette Cruz, Poli Marichal, Ada Rosa Rivera and Migdalia Umpierre.

 The Paper Boats Pop Up for PuertoGrabando 2025 presents the work of 77 artists.
 Each artist created a Paper Boat print to respond to a conceptual idea of migration and flux, participating in one of the 5 Calls organized following the delay of the 2020 conference.
 Each Call represented a new destination and installation for the growing collaborative Paper Boat Flotilla project.